cuhksam/emnlp2019.github.io/_pages/participants.md

 ## Conference Venue

-EMNLP-IJCNLP 2019 will be held at the [Asia World Expo](https://www.asiaworld-expo.com) in Hong Kong.
+EMNLP-IJCNLP 2019 will be held at the [Asia World Expo](https://www.asiaworld-expo.com) in Hong Kong, China.

 More details to be announced.